awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/cloudformation.md

-# Working with AWS CloudFormation By Using the AWS Toolkit for JetBrains<a name="cloudformation"></a>
+# Working with AWS CloudFormation by Using the AWS Toolkit for JetBrains<a name="cloudformation"></a>

 The following topics describe how to use the AWS Toolkit for JetBrains to work with AWS CloudFormation stacks in an AWS account\.